FrameXX/macrodroid-web-controller/README.md

 ## Features

-- Easily create connections with your devices.
+- Easily create connections with devices running MacroDroid.
 Manage multiple connections and see when they were last active.
 - Request actions on a single or multiple connections, see your last requested actions, save actions as favourite and create your custom actions.
 - Send notifications from your MacroDroid devices to the web client (usually on desktop), or share any text you wish.
 - Inspect log to see responses to your actions or history of web client and connections activity.
 - Use the magic text cheat sheet to remind yourself of MacroDroid's magic text options, without leaving the web UI.
-- Selectively export and import data from web client running on one device to other.
+- Selectively export and import data from the web client running on one device to other device.

 ## Development